BackersOnline/enPlan/README.md

 # HackHLTH

-Clojure starter template for rapid prototyping.

-Providing the framework to build a universal (nee isomporhic) Clojurescript React app for mobile and/or web.
+Framework to build a universal (nee isomporhic) Clojurescript React app for mobile and/or web.

 Runs on Docker and Heroku using node express, bootstrap, and material design, with hotloaded code shared between frontend and backend.